arckinteractive/events_api/README.md

 Returning false will stop the resize.
 Handlers returning false are expected to provide their own error message.

 Note this is a convenience action, see ```\Events\API\Event::resize()``` for an equivalent method

+## Reminders

+Reminders are stored as metadata on the event as a delta of number of seconds prior to the event in which to notify the user.
+On daily cron and plugin activation a script determines upcoming reminders and stores them as annotations on the event.
+The sending of reminders is left to the UI, the expected method is to register for minute cron, look for annotations coming up in the next minute - and send a reminder for any events that show up.
+Deleting the reminder annotation on each pass.

 ## Installation / Tests